Transgender history in the United States: 1970s and 1980s

 Many support organizations for male cross-dressers began in the 1970s and 1980s, with most beginning as offshoots of Virginia Prince's organizations from the early 1960s.
 Transgender activist Lee Brewster, of the Queens Liberation Front began publishing the transgender women's magazine Queens.
 Angela Douglas founded TAO (Transsexual/Transvestite Action Organization), which published the Moonshadow and Mirage newsletters.
 TAO moved to Miami in 1972, where it came to include several Puerto Rican and Cuban members, and soon grew into the first international transgender community organization.

+In 1975, the Cherrystones, a transgender support group in Boston, founded Fantasia Fair as a week-long conference in Provincetown, MA, for gender-questioning people.
+Renamed TransWeek in 2023, the annual event is the longest-running transgender event in the world.

 Another significant event for activism occurred in 1979, with the first National March on Washington for Lesbian and Gay Rights held in Washington, D.C., on October 14.
 It drew between 75,000 and 125,000 transgender people, lesbians, bisexual people, gay men, and straight allies to demand equal civil rights and urge the passage of protective civil rights legislation.
 The march was organized by Phyllis Frye (who in 2010 became Texas's first openly transgender judge) and three other activists, but no transgender people spoke at the main rally.

 Sandy Stone, as transgender engineer of Olivia Records, was targeted in the 1970s; she has been cited as the originator of transgender studies.

 The 1970s also saw conflict between the transgender and lesbian communities in America.
 A dispute began in 1973, when the West Coast Lesbian Conference split over a scheduled performance by the lesbian transgender folk singer Beth Elliott.
 Elliott had served as vice-president of the San Francisco chapter of the lesbian group Daughters of Bilitis, and edited the chapter's newsletter, Sisters, but was expelled from the group in 1973 on the grounds that she was not really a woman.
 In 1977 some lesbians protested the fact that lesbian transgender woman Sandy Stone was employed at Olivia Records.